If you’re thinking, “Why do I repeat conversations in my head?” you’re not alone. It’s called rumination — and it’s not that uncommon.

 But because rumination may become chronic and be a symptom of a mental health condition — or be associated with trauma — sometimes it’s a good idea to consult with a professional to figure out how to find relief.

-While it may not be easy to pull yourself out of an endless thought loop, it’s possible to manage rumination.
+While it may not be easy to pull yourself out of an endless thought loop, it’s possible to manage and stop rumination.

 Consider the following tips as a first step: